 The bacon added a nice smokey flavor to the sauce, and the apple juice a little bit of sweetness.

 Unfortunately, I didn’t get very many pictures of these succulent ribs.
 After I snapped a couple pictures I decided to remove that little strip of fat off the front of the rib.
 I gave it a little scrape with a fork and the meat was so tender, it fell off the bone and the sauce splashed and made a mess all over the plate and napkin.

 I decided that was a sign I should stop taking pictures and eat the rib while it was still hot.
 I was glad I did.
 I now have a new favorite short rib recipe.

-- 4 large beef short ribs
+- 4 large beef short ribs (about 1 lb. each)

 - 2 tablespoons vegetable oil